cassandratay/tp/docs/UserGuide.md

 1. A Name
 2. Phone number
 3. Email
 4. Delivery address
+5. At least one Box (subscription package)
-5. An optional remark (e.g. delivery preferences or notes).
+6. An optional remark (e.g. delivery preferences or notes).

 > **Note:** Addresses are validated by finding a 6-digit postal code, with the Singapore context kept in mind